AriFordsham/GHCWiki/wiki-macros.md

 ## Developing Custom Macros

-Macros, like Trac itself, are written in the [ Python programming language](http://python.org/).
+Macros, like Trac itself, are written in the [ Python programming language](http://python.org/) and are developed as part of [TracPlugins](trac-plugins).

 For more information about developing macros, see the [ development resources](http://trac.edgewall.org/intertrac/TracDev) on the main project site.

-## Implementation

 Here are 2 simple examples showing how to create a Macro with Trac 0.11.